CPSSD/paranoid/paravis/README.md

 Please clone the repo into `$GOPATH/src/github.com/cpssd/paranoid` as the backend is written in Go and won't run outside `$GOPATH`

-After cloning make sure to run `./setup.sh`
+After cloning make sure to run `npm install`

 Here are the steps to set up paravis for development:
 To enable Chrome Dev Tools, download SDK build of nwjs available [here](http://nwjs.io).